cap-tee/cheri-docs/morello/BareMetalOnMorello/Modifycrt0/Modifycrt0ForEL2.md

 Build your project as normal.
 You may wish to verify that the project still works on the FVP at EL3 as normal before going further.

-## Modify the initialisation crt0.S file for EL2
+## Modify the initialisation crt0.S file for EL2 with fvp

 The example used here is based on release-1.3.
 A different release may have different line numbers and code.
-Documented is the minimal changes needed to enable a "hello world" program to run in purecap mode at EL2.
+Documented is the minimal changes needed to enable a "hello world" program to run in purecap mode at EL2 from DS with semihosting, assuming a `loop code` binary is already running at EL2.

 * **line 118 - CPTR_EL3** - Comment out 3 lines.
-When building the BL33 binary into the `fip.bin`, use `ENABLE_MORELLO_CAP=1` to ensure the EC bit is set in EL3 (EC=1) (by the Trusted Firmware) so that the Morello instructions are not trapped at any exception level.
+When building the BL33 `loop code` binary into the `fip.bin`, use `ENABLE_MORELLO_CAP=1` to ensure the EC bit is set in EL3 (EC=1) (by the Trusted Firmware) so that the Morello instructions are not trapped at any exception level.
 See section **"A note on the Package options"** from [FVP/Hardware: Create a TF-A baremetal payload running at EL3](./../TFAbaremetalPayload/TFApayload.md)
     ```
     //mrs    x0, CPTR_EL3
     //orr    x0, x0, #(1 << 9) /* set EC */